senalw/ratestask/README.md

 * As a user, I should be able to query for a given time range.
 * As a user, I expect null to be returned when there are fewer than 3 prices present for a day on a given route.
 * As a user, I expect to query without passing a date range.
 Then the API should consider the current date (today) for querying.
-(Additional feature as it provides more practicality of using the API)
+(This provides more practicality of using the API - Additional feature)

 #### Query Parameters
 - date_from